w3c/wai-curricula/content/designer/navigation.md

   * text and visual cues in the navigation menu to indicate the current page
   * descriptive page headings
   * breadcrumb trails
-* assess the amount of location mechanisms in use, to avoid distractions and unnecessary noise
+* evaluate the use of location mechanisms in use, and justify the use of mechanisms that avoid distractions and unnecessary noise
 * identify related requirements for developers to apply semantics to page titles, headings, non-visual cues, and breadcrumb trails

 ### Teaching Ideas